 Jim Bouton’s Ball Four is one of the most famous books about baseball.
 Given my love of baseball and reading, it’s hard for me to believe I didn’t read it until now.
 Now that I have read Ball Four, I can see why it has been so popular for so long.

 Dan Barry’s The Bottom of the 33rd tells the story of a 33-inning game played between the Pawtucket Red Sox and the Rochester Red Wings in 1981.
 As a fan of baseball, I have been interested in this game since first hearing about it as a child.
-I would love to hear the recording of the radio broadcast of this game.
-It must have been a truly amazing event.
+I would love to hear the recording of… Continue reading Reviewing the Bottom of the 33rd

 Robert Peterson’s Only the Ball was White is a must read for anyone interested in baseball and the negro leagues.